garethahealy/rego-blog/README.md

 ### OPA conftest
 [conftest](https://github.com/open-policy-agent/conftest) is a golang CLI which is part of the OPA project.
 It allows you to execute OPA policies against a YAML/JSON dataset.
-It is a great fit to be executed as part of your CI/CD pipeline to left-shift your companies policies.
+It is a great fit to be executed as part of your CI/CD pipeline to left-shift your company's policies.
 Instead of waiting for your developers to deploy the resources and discover they are not compliant, allow them to validate the resources as part of their current development sprint.

 ### OPA Gatekeeper
-[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a set of `Pods` which work via a [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which enables your policies to be natively part of your cluster within the `oc create` and `oc update` lifecycle.
+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a set of `Pods` which work via a [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), this enables your policies to be natively part of your cluster within the `oc create` and `oc update` lifecycle.
 Gatekeeper can audit cluster resources which were created before the policy, enabling them to be retrospectively fixed.

 ### konstraint